CFEL-CMI/Active-Learning-of-PES/docs/source/index.rst

 This repository contains the main codes that were developed to perform the simulations in [SSIYK2021]_.
 In particular, the repository contains three pool-based active learning (AL) algorithms used to minimize the number of required datapoints to construct the potential energy surfaces of pyrrole-water molecules.
-The AL algorithms are: uniform random sampling, Query-by-Committee (QBC) [SOS1992]_, and a regression version of Stochastic Query by Forest (SQBF) [B2011]_.
+The AL algorithms are: uniform random sampling, query by committee (QBC) [SOS1992]_, and a regression version of stochastic query by forest (SQBF) [B2011]_.
 All the algorithms were written based on the abstract implementation of the Libact python package [YSYTSH2017]_.
 For a quick overview on AL theory and implementation please refer to :ref:`AL-theory` and :ref:`implementation-details`, respectively.
 Further details are provided in the manuscript.